Eb0nY-April14/DjangoShoppingList/TESTING.md

 ### Manual Testing of JavaScript function that calculates the total price of an item.

 When a user adds a new item or edits one, this function calculates the total price automatically and populates the "total_price" field with the result.
-The screenshots below are the add item and edit item templates and the calculated & prepopulated value of total price showing that it is calculated correctly.
+The screenshots below are the add item and edit item templates, the calculated & prepopulated value of total price showing that it is calculated correctly and the JSHint Validator result.

 i. add item Page:
 ![Screenshot of Calculate TotalPrice on add_item Page](documentation/views/add_item_calc_total_price_screenshot.png)